avnes/oasctl/README.md

 # oasctl
-This is an old script used to manage OAS10g 10.1.2, 10.1.3 and 10.1.4 I have decided to donate to the open source community.
-It is unlikely that this script
+This is an old script used to manage OAS10g 10.1.2, 10.1.3 and 10.1.4.
-is still in use at many locations, but some users might still be using it.
+I have decided to donate to the open source community.
+It is unlikely that this script is still in use at any locations, but perhaps some users are still using it?

 ## Basics
 This script covers the oas, infra, grid and oai